influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/troubleshooting/frequently-asked-questions.md

 For example, if a query's `SELECT` clause is `SELECT "chronogiraffe","chronelda"`, Chronograf shows the most recent field value associated with the `chronogiraffe` field key.

 ### Line+Stat
-Show time-series in a line graph and overlay the time-series' single most recent value.
+Show time series in a line graph and overlay the time series' single most recent value.

 ![Cluster connection details](/img/chronograf/v1.3/faq-viz-linesingle.png)

 ### Bar
-Show time-series in a bar chart.
+Show time series in a bar chart.
 Bar graphs are available in versions 1.3.3.0+.

 ![Cluster connection details](/img/chronograf/v1.3/faq-viz-bar.png)